 Pickleball court dimensions: every number, plus backyard conversion math

-9 min read · Last reviewed 2026-04-24
+By My Pickleball Connect Team 9 min read Last reviewed

 A regulation pickleball court is 20 feet wide by 44 feet long, the same size as a doubles badminton court, with a 7-foot non-volley zone on each side of a net that stands 36 inches at the posts and 34 inches at the center.